qrohlf/hackathon-starter-sinatra/Readme.md

 - Pre-packaged with the [Lumen](http://bootswatch.com/lumen/) [Bootswatch](http://bootswatch.com)  theme
 - [OmniAuth](https://github.com/intridea/omniauth) for third-party logins
 - [Shotgun](https://github.com/rtomayko/shotgun) for automatically reloading the app after code changes
+- [ActiveSupport](http://guides.rubyonrails.org/active_support_core_extensions.html) with all core extensions loaded by default for all the bells and whistles

 # How do I do X?